-Jorner attorney general of hore The late Albert E. Pillsbury bequeathed certain funds to Harvard University and other institutions of learning with the stipulation that the income of said funds be used to combat the feminist movement.
+The late Albert E. Pillsbury, former Attorney General of Massachusetts, bequeathed certain funds to Harvard University and other institutions of learning with the stipulation that the income of said funds be used to combat the feminist movement.
 Not only Harvard University, but Columbia as well refused to accept the funds under the conditions stated.
-Again according to the terms of the will these funds, rejected by the universities , have now passed to the Margaret Pillsbury Hospital of Concord, N.H. to be used for its maintainance and work.
-One gets a chuckle of amusement in recalling the fact that the Margaret Pillsbury Hospital is largely and primarily the of the product/interests and labor of women, and in a degree an expression of that feminist movement that Albert Pillsbusy sought to have combated.
-Yet the incident illustrates the way in which both our personal and social aspirations need become involved with complicating forces and prejudices that confuse us and often defeat the very ends we seak to realize.
+According to the terms of the will a portion of these funds, rejected by the Universities, have now passed to the Margaret Pillsbury Hospital of Concord, N. H. to be used for its maintainance and work.
+One gets a chuckle of amusement in recalling the fact that the Margaret Pillsbury Hospital is largely and primarily the products of the interests and labor of women, and in a degree an expression of that feminist movement that Albert Pillsbury sought to combat. illustrates the way in which both our personal and social aspirations become involved with complication forces and prejudices that confuse us and often defeat the very ends we seek to realize.

-A few years ago the Survey Magazine published an article in which was set forth the thesis, based on a rather searthing investigation, that there exists along the Atlantic seaboard an area within which the forces of social disintegration are going on with such rapidilty as to threaten seriously the social stability of that region and to imperil the whole fabric of our society.
-It was pointed out that this area, beginning at Boston, running along the congested industrial and commercial centers throught New York , PBhiladelphia and on to Washington was not a self sustaining society but depended/upon its ability to draw into its swirling life the wealth of men and material wreated produced under more wholesome and normal conditions.
+A few years ago the Survey Magazine published an article in which was set forth the thesis, based on a rather searching investigation, that there exists along the Atlantic seaboard an area within which the forces of social disintegration are going on with such rapidity as to threaten the social stability of that region and to imperil the whole fabric of our society.
+It was pointed out that this area, beginning at Boston, running along the congested industrial and commercial centers through New York, Philadelphia and on to Washington was not a self-sustaining society but depended for its existence upon its ability to draw into its swirling life the wealth of men and material produced under more wholesome and normal conditions.
 To such an extent had this congestion gone on, and so excessive had been the development of anti-social forces within the area that a process of social disintegration of major proportions was under way.
-To put it in other words this area which has been not only the product but in many ways the very essense of the industraal development of the past century has essentially a parasitic society.
-Not alone its food and its means of physical existance have been drawn from the more remote sections, but also its constructive man power, its industrial and its political and commercial leadership has been recruited from the outside.
-The story of the small-town lad and the boy from the farm making good in the great city, is but an illustration of this constant drain upon the resources of society to maintain the semblance of stability in an area where the process of disintegration had already set in.
+To put it in other words this area which has been. not only the product, but, in many ways, the very essence of the industrial development of the past century has become essentially a parasitic society.
+Not alone its food and its means of physical existence have been drawn from the more remote sections. but also its constructive man power, its industrial, and its political and commercial leadership have been recruited from the outside.
+The story of the small town lad and the boy-from the farm making good in the great city, is but an illustration of this constant drain upon the resources of society to maintain the semblance of stability in an area where the process of disintegration had already become a fact.